Cognitive Flexibility - Science's Unknown Unknowns (51-100)

 No, Attention Is NOT All We NEED!

 Attention writes the bottom layer of reality.
 The 2017 Google paper “Attention Is All You Need” did more than change artificial intelligence and kickstart the LLM race It gave us a clean metaphor for modern life.
 The core idea is simple.
 And it's a dark one.
-On the first pass, in the first draft, do not distribute out our attention based on actual importance, or based on what we want, desire or truly need.
-We distribute it to what scares us, what soothes us, what angers us, w
+On the first pass, in the first draft, we do not distribute out our attention based on actual importance, or based on what we want, desire or truly need.
+We distribute it to what scares us, what soothes us, what angers us

 Dr. Vikram Vaka & Dr. Sujasha Gupta Vaka